Nikitaagrawal09/Analysis-and-Insights-on-Consumer-Goods-data/README.md

 ## 🎯 Task

-Your goal was to extract, transform, and analyze transactional and master data from multiple SQL tables to:
+My goal was to extract, transform, and analyze transactional and master data from multiple SQL tables to:

 * Build end-to-end queries for **gross and net sales analysis**
 * Join product, customer, and pricing dimensions